goosee007/CyberSecurity-XpreTech/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - _TODO: Enter the playbook file._  *(use a relative link to the folder within github, look at markdown for relative link to add here)

 This document contains the following details:
 - Description of the Topologu